tuowangpyp/type-prog-ws/README.md

 ### bool-1

-Invoke `git checkout bool-1` to grab the first exercise.
+Invoke `git merge origin/bool-1` to grab the first exercise.
 Run `sbt test:compile` and you will see it fails to compile.
 You will see that there is an incomplete implementation of `Bool` in `src/main/scala/com.joescii.typeprog/Bool.scala` (We're dropping `Type` from the name since that was to emphasize the similarities to the value-level dual).